trinistr/vector_number/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT), see [LICENSE.txt](https://github.com/trinistr/vector_number/blob/main/LICENSE.txt).